turbot/steampipe-plugin-azure/docs/tables/azure_monitor_activity_log_event.md

 - This table can provide event details for the previous 90 days.
 - For improved performance, it is advised that you use the optional qual `event_timestamp` to limit the result set to a specific time period.
 - This table supports optional quals.
-Queries with optional quals are optimised to use Monitor Activity Log filters.
+Queries with optional quals are optimized to use Monitor Activity Log filters.
 Optional quals are supported for the following columns:
   - `event_timestamp`
   - `resource_group`
   - `correlation_id`